Buying Process in Spain (Step-by-Step)

 Step 1: Reservation (Arras) & Offer Acceptance

-• Deposit usually held by the listing agent or lawyer
+- Deposit held by the agent or your lawyer

 Step 2: Due Diligence & Legal Checks

-If any irregularities arise, your lawyer can renegotiate terms or withdraw before proceeding to the private contract.
+If any issues arise, your lawyer can renegotiate terms or advise withdrawing before you are contractually committed.

 Step 3: Private Purchase Contract (PPC)

-• Can be signed by your lawyer under Power of Attorney
+- Can be signed remotely under Power of Attorney

 Step 4: Financing & Bank Preparation

-Non-resident buyers can typically borrow up to 60–70% LTV.
+Non-resident buyers typically borrow up to 60–70% loan-to-value, with funds ready two to four weeks before signing.

-• Open a Spanish bank account for payments and bills
+- Open a Spanish bank account for payments and utilities

 Step 5: Completion (Escritura)

-If you’ve granted Power of Attorney, your lawyer can attend and sign on your behalf.
+If you’re not in Spain, your lawyer can attend and sign on your behalf under Power of Attorney.

 Step 6: Post-Completion & Utilities